semi-lang/semi/README.md

 This will produce `amalgamated/semi.c` and `amalgamated/semi.h`.
 This is useful for embedding Semi into other projects without needing to manage multiple source files.

+## Development

+Check out the `./doc` directory and `./.github/instructions/project.instructions.md` for more information on how we develop, build, and test Semi.

 ## License

 Semi is licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).